The Irishman (soundtrack): Accolades

 In December 2019, IndieWire reported that Robertson would be ineligible for an Oscar nomination for his original music used in the film (along with Captain Marvel and Knives Out) due to the presence of too many high-profile hit singles featured in the film's soundtrack.
-Robertson however nominated for Original Score awards at the Critics' Choice and Satellite Awards respectively.
+Robertson was however nominated for Original Score awards at the Critics' Choice and Satellite Awards respectively.